dioscuri-tda/topotests/README.md

 - Kolmogorov-Smirnov: 0794 for d=1 and 0.763 for d=3

 Please refer to Sections 4 and 5 of [the paper](https://arxiv.org/pdf/2210.14965.pdf) for more results.

-## Licence
-Code is released under the BSD licence.